 Now – hand on heart time!
 Statistics show that only 20% of the people reading this who know they need to take some action in this area will actually take that action.

-If you fit into this category, then please do yourself and your family a favour – come and join me on my last live Before I Go course.
+If you fit into this category, then please do yourself and your family a favour – come and join the Before I Go Self Study course.
 You can find out the details here